claudiaton/coffee-lib/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Run application
+ng serve --open

+## Create component
+ng g component component/list --dry-run

+## Create service
+ng g service service/data/data
+Create a function inside the service (after the constructor) and return something Create a constructor inside the class of the component and declare a private variable having the same service type `constructor (private list: DataService) {}`

+## Http request
+In app.module file, import `import { HttpClientModule } from '@angular/common/http';` and include in imports `HttpClientModule`

+## REQUIREMENTS
+Data should be managed via the NgRx Store
+HTTP requests should be dispatched via NgRx Effects The layout should be responsive and have mobile and desktop breakpoints unit tests presentable styles

+Create a Product List Page
+Retrieve a list of 50 coffees https://random-data-api.com/api/coffee/random_coffee?size=50 Implement pagination, with a limit of 10 items per page

+## BONUS
+- leverage NgRx Selectors for retrieving data from the Store
+- Leverage OnPush ChangeDetection for each of your components
+- Add a product details page

+## List of components
+List
+Card